What is Om Namo Narayanaya?

 Mantras themselves are sounds and vibrations that invoke spiritual healing powers, release divine cosmic energy and elevate the self into a higher state of consciousness.
 Mantras in Sanskrit are particularly potent because the phonetics and sound patterns of this ancient language encompass mystical energies that directly correspond to the nadis, or subtle nerve channels of a person’s astral body.

-Om Namo Narayanaya is an eight-syllable Sanskrit Vishnu mantra.
-It is well known within the yoga community as a mantra of peace.
+Om Namo Narayanaya is an eight-syllable Sanskrit Vishnu mantra that is well known within the yoga community as a mantra of peace.

 The Meaning of Om Namo Narayanaya

-Narayana is God in His infinite form and is another name for Lord Vishnu, the preserver and protector of the universe in Hinduism.
+Narayana is God in infinite form and is another name for Lord Vishnu, the Hindu preserver and protector of the universe.
 Om Namo Narayanaya thus pays tribute to Vishnu.

 So it goes to say that this mantra is an enduring vibration that humbly bows to a state of peace and rest.
 It is used during times of trouble or agitation to restore serenity to the body, mind and spirit.
-Whenever the mind is noisy or when the personal energy is off-balance, it brings the yogi back to center, calms the mental processes and restores harmony.
+Whenever the mind is noisy or when the personal energy is off-balance, it brings you back to your centre, calms the mental processes and restores harmony.
 It also implies a resting place for all beings and is consequently chanted with the positive intent to spread vibrations of happiness, peace and good health to all of humanity.

 Purpose and Technique